tymyrddin/tymyrddin.github.io/_pages/about.md

 ## Preferred clients

 * (W)HRD, Land, Nature and Earth rights defenders.
-* Small NGO organisations which are working to protect freedoms as described in the ICCPR and/or digital privacy as described in the GDPR, or in [Ferdinand von Schirach's proposed additional articles](https://www.lto.de/recht/hintergruende/h/eu-grundrechte-charta-projekt-jeder-mensch-schirach-klinger-karpenstein-eugh-umweltschutz-digitalisierung-grundrechtsklage/) (Sorry, is in German, in English these are still a blindspot).
+* Small NGO organisations which are working to protect freedoms as described in the ICCPR and/or digital privacy as described in the GDPR, or in [these additional articles](https://you.wemove.eu/campaigns/for-new-fundamental-rights-in-europe).
+*
 * Small businesses and independents with a focus on autonomy enhancing products and services, for example on passing on permaculture practices or on supporting equally privileged, equipotent participants in collaborative goals.

 ## Price